Skip to main content

 • Third-party building certification

-Since 2013, the fund has participated in the Global Real Estate Sustainability Benchmark (GRESB) with good results and achieves 5 green stars
+The fund has participated in the Global Real Estate Sustainability Benchmark (GRESB) since 2013 with good results and achieves five green stars

 Read more about our sustainability goals

-From 2013, the mutual fund has participated in the Global Real Estate Sustainability Benchmark (GRESB), which is an index that measures and compares the participants in relation to a broad spectrum of ESG criteria.
+Since 2013, the fund has participated in the Global Real Estate Sustainability Benchmark (GRESB), which is an index that measures and compares participants against a broad range of ESG criteria.

-The fund has achieved good results and a “Green Star” classification every year since 2013.
-For 2025 we achieved a score of 94 points.This places DNB Scandinavian Property Fund as no. 7 of 77 European funds.
-There are 2200 mutual funds included in the benchmark.
+The fund has achieved strong results and a "Green Star" classification every year since 2013.
+For 2025, we achieved a score of 94.This places DNB Scandinavian Property Fund as number 7 out of 77 European funds.
+There are 2 200 funds included in the benchmark.

 GRESB Benchmark Report (PDF, file.anchor.en.label)Open the file in a new tab

-Shares in DNB Scandinavian Property Fund can be freely traded, but changes in ownership must be reported to the Portfolio Manager, DNB Real Estate Investment Management (DNB REIM) and approved by the board of the relevant feeder company.
+Units in DNB Scandinavian Property Fund can be freely traded, but changes in ownership must be reported to the manager, DNB Næringseiendom (DNB Real Estate Investment Management, DNB REIM) and approved by the board of the relevant feeder company.

 There is a limited annual redemption right for investors.
-It is a prerequisite that the investor has owned the shares for a minimum of 18 months and that the amount required to be redeemed exceeds NOK 5 million.
-For more information on redemption, see the Subscription Invitation.
+It is a requirement that the investor has held the units for a minimum of 18 months and that the amount requested for redemption exceeds NOK 5 million.
+For further information on redemption, please refer to the Subscription Invitation.

-A liquidation of DNB Scandinavian Property Fund is decided by the fund’s investors at the corporate meeting and requires approval of 2/3 of the company capital.
+A winding up of DNB Scandinavian Property Fund is decided by the fund's investors at the company meeting and requires approval by two-thirds of the share capital.

 Portfolio

-The fund invests in the office, trade and hotel/other segments with a central location in the largest cities in Norway and Sweden.
-The geographical focus is Norway, but with a framework for up to 40 per cent in Sweden.
+The fund invests in the office, retail and hotel/other segments with central locations in the largest cities in Norway and Sweden.
+The geographical focus is Norway, but with a parameter for up to 40 per cent in Sweden

-The portfolio must be built according to the following frameworks:
+The portfolio must be constructed within the following parameters:

 Risk aspects

-The risk profile for DNB Scandinavian Property Fund is considered moderate and classified as a “core” mutual fund internationally by INREV.
-Investments in property companies are associated with a risk that the investor may sustain losses.
+The risk profile of DNB Scandinavian Property Fund is moderate and is classified internationally by INREV as a 'core' fund.
+Investment in property companies carries the risk that the investor may incur losses.

 An indirect property investment in DNB Scandinavian Property Fund must be based on a long-term perspective and is therefore not suitable for investors with a short-term time horizon.

-The risk of losses or worse returns than expected will also depend on a number of factors.
-Investors are therefore asked to review the risk elements described in the Subscription Invitation, as well as evaluating the investment based on their own risk profile and financial situation.
+The risk of loss or a lower rate of return than expected will depend on a number of factors.
+Investors are therefore requested to review the risk factors described in the Subscription Invitation and to assess the investment based on their own risk profile and financial situation.

-DNB Scandinavian Property Fund produces a quarterly assessment of the mutual fund’s total value-adjusted equity.
-The value of the mutual fund’s properties is set as the average of two independent valuations, prepared by recognised operators outside of the DNB group.
+DNB Scandinavian Property Fund prepares a quarterly assessment of the fund's total value-adjusted equity (VAE).
+The value of the fund's properties is determined as the average of two independent valuations, prepared by recognised parties outside the DNB Group.

-The mutual fund’s structure is adapted to investors who cannot freely invested in foreign-capital financed investment objects and facilitated to meet the rules and legislation for life insurance companies’ and pension funds’ asset management.
+The fund's structure is adapted for investors who cannot freely invest in debt-financed investment properties and is designed to comply with the regulations for life insurance companies' and pension funds' asset management.

-Ownership interests in the fund can therefore be classified as real estate.
-For more information about the property portfolio, see the latest quarterly report.
+Ownership interests in the fund can therefore be classified as real property.
+For further information about the property portfolio, please see the latest quarterly report.

 Contact us